 To request to the PCF to provide a notification when a service area coverage (which may be same or different service area coverage from the service area coverage provided by the NF service consumer) has been determined (and the related policy for Service Area Restrictions is applied) based on the request or when a service area coverage cannot be determined and, additionally, when the service area coverage subsequently changes within the AM Policy Association, the NF service consumer shall provide in the HTTP POST request message described in clause 4.2.2.2 the "evSubsc" attribute including an event entry within the "events" attribute with the "event" attribute set to "SAC_CH" and the "notifMethod" set to "EVENT_DETECTION" (or omitted).

-Editor's Note: Whether when a service area coverage cannot be determined the PCF responds with an error or an event is FFS.
-The actual scenarios that result in that a service area cannot be determined are also FFS.

 The PCF shall reply to the NF service consumer as described in clause 4.2.2.2.

 When the service area coverage change event is met in the PCF, the PCF notifies to the NF service consumer as described in clause 4.2.7.4.